-- 1. If continuing in a subject area at BJU, all validations must be secured at the time of the student's initial semester registration at BJU. - 2.
-If not continuing in a subject area, validation is not necessary and the courses may be approved as elective credit.
-By the end of the student's initial semester of enrollment at BJU, the student must notify the Records Office of his intent to discontinue study in that area at BJU.
+- If continuing in a subject area at BJU, all validations must be secured at the time of the student's initial semester registration at BJU. - If not continuing in a subject area, validation is not necessary and the courses may be approved as elective credit.
+By the end of the student's initial semester of enrollment at BJU, the student must notify the Registrar's Office of his or her intent to discontinue study in that area at BJU.